Girls Weekend in Austin TX: Best Things To Do + Itinerary

 We were pleased to find that upon finishing an evening meal, or simply walking down the street, live music was taking place without having had to spend time seeking it out.

-These smaller gigs, along with Austin’s other trendy live music venues, provides music for the masses making Austin the ultimate music lover’s scene.
+These smaller gigs, along with Austin’s other trendy live music venues, provide music for the masses making Austin the ultimate music lover’s scene.

 Here is a list of some of the most popular live music venues to consider visiting during your girls weekend in Austin: